 In 2008, Sabella received the Ellen Auerbach Award by nomination from the Akademie der Künste in Berlin, leading to a monograph covering twenty years of his art published by Hatje Cantz (Berlin, 2014) with texts by Hubertus von Amelunxen, president of the European Graduate School in Switzerland, and a foreword by artist and art historian Kamal Boullata who described Sabella’s work as a dream to discover.

-Sabella received a BA in Visual Studies at Empire State College of the State University of New York in 2007.
-Through a Chevening Scholarship he earned an MA in Photographic Studies at the University of Westminster, London, graduating in 2008 with a Caparo Award of Distinction.
-The next year, through a Saïd Foundation Scholarship, he earned his second MA in Art Business at Sotheby’s Institute of Art, London.
+Sabella received a BA in Visual Studies from the State University of New York in 2007.
+Through a Chevening Scholarship in 2008, he earned a master’s degree in Photographic Studies at the University of Westminster, London, graduating with a Caparo Award of Distinction, granted to the highest achieving scholar in the art university.
+In 2009, he earned his second master’s in Art Business at Sotheby’s Institute of Art, London.

-His group exhibitions include the First Biennial of Photographers of the Contemporary Arab World at the The Arab World Institute (IMA) and the Maison Européenne de la Photographie, Paris (2015); Nel Mezzo del Mezzo at the Museo Riso, Palermo (2015); View From Inside at the FotoFest Biennial, Houston (2014); and Keep Your Eye on the Wall at Les Rencontres d’Arles, Arles (2013).
+Sabella participated in art biennales, including the First Biennial of Photographers of the Contemporary Arab World at the Maison Européenne de la Photographie, Paris (2016).
+FotoFest Biennial, View from Inside, Houston (2014); and at Les Rencontres d’Arles (2013), Arles, France.

 Sabella’s many solo exhibitions include a major retrospective at the International Center for Photography Scavi Scaligeri Museum, Verona (2014), Archaeology of the Future.